RobertTalbert/discretecs-vault/Graphs/Paths.md

 > 3. A **path** is a trail with no repeated vertex.
 A path consisting of a single vertex is called a **trivial path**.
 > 4. A **cycle** is a closed trail that has at least three (3) different vertices in it, and the only repeating vertices are the first and the last.
 > 5. The **length** of a walk, trail, path, or cycle is the number of edges it contains.
+>
+>    We often omit the edges from walks, trails, paths, and cycles and just list the

 **Notes**:
 - Since we do not allow for loops or multiple edges in graphs, we typically represent walks, trails, paths, and cycles using only vertices.